Remember in math class when you learned about the difference between squares and rectangles?

 4. Edibles Take Longer

-Edibles can be a fun and delicious way to get your daily dose of soothing CBD oil.
+Edibles can be a fun and delicious way to get your daily amount of soothing CBD oil.

 But before you can start feeling the effects, your body needs time to break down the food and absorb the CBD into your bloodstream.
 This process can take anywhere from half an hour to several hours.
 The effects you feel will linger much longer as well.